kkbagrryantsev/di-container/README.md

 ### Features

+**Support of cyclic dependencies** \
+No more need to use good code practices, now you can discover the power of cursed programming.

 **Direct access to values** \
 No need to interact with beans.
 Operate the container seamlessly.
 You need a minumum of configuration to bootstrap the work.